March 27, 2026

 If you're ready to productize, here's your action plan for the first month:

-- Week 1: Audit your past projects and identify the one service you've delivered most consistently.
+• Week 1: Audit your past projects and identify the one service you've delivered most consistently.
 Define the scope, timeline, and price for your first package.
+Write the "what's included" and "what's not included" sections explicitly.

-- Week 2: Document the delivery process end-to-end.
-Create your onboarding templates, implementation checklist, and QA procedures.
+• Week 2: Document the delivery process end-to-end.
+Create your onboarding templates, intake questionnaire, implementation checklist, and QA procedures.
+Record a Loom walkthrough of each major step.

-- Week 3: Build your sales page and pitch deck for the package.
-Create a simple checkout flow with a contract and payment link.
+• Week 3: Build your one-page sales document and set up a checkout flow with a contract and payment link.
+Create the three QA checkpoint gates for your delivery process.

-- Week 4: Sell and deliver 2 to 3 clients using the new package.
-Refine your SOPs based on what you learn during delivery.
+• Week 4: Sell and deliver 2 to 3 clients using the new package.
+Run your first 30-day results review calls for any existing clients.
+Schedule upsell conversations.

 The first version won't be perfect.
 That's fine.
 Productization is iterative.
 Each delivery teaches you what to standardize further, where to set clearer boundaries, and how to improve the client experience.
 By the end of 90 days, you'll have a repeatable machine that runs without your constant involvement.
 If you're just getting started, our complete guide to starting an AI automation agency in 2026 covers the foundations.